-Define the value associated to a decision variabe in a solution object.
+Purpose Define the value associated to a decision variabe in a solution object.

 '''

 procedure setsol(ms:mpsol,v:mpvar,s:real)

+procedure setsol(ms:mpsol,bv:boolvar,t:boolean)

 '''

 - ms A solution object

 - v A decision variable

+- bv A pseudo boolean decision variable

-- s The solution value
+- s The solution value as a real

+- t The solution value as a boolean

-This procedure associates a solution value to a decision variable in a solution object.
+- 1. This procedure associates a solution value to a decision variable in a solution object.
 If the variable is already included in the solution, its value is replaced.
-Otherwise the solution is extended with the new variable.
+Otherwise the solution is extended with the new variable. - 2.
+When the function is applied to a pseudo boolean variable, the values for the two decision variables associated to the entity are updated (value and its negation).

-getsol, savesol, savemipsol.
+getsol, resetsol, savesol, savemipsol.